Board of Governors

 Farah Ismail 1996

 Farah Ismail, Class of 1996, joins the Board as Vice-President and Chair of the Governance Committee for the Havergal Old Girls Association (HOGA).
 After graduating from Havergal, she went on to achieve a Bachelor and Masters of Science in Nursing and then pursued her law degree.
-Ms. Ismail is a Nurse–Lawyer and the Director, Professional Conduct at the College of Nurses of Ontario.
-She has worked in various leadership roles in both the hospital and community sectors and formerly worked as a lawyer at a Toronto based firm where she focused on insurance, tort and health law and developed her expertise for risk management and quality improvement practices.
+Ms. Ismail is a Nurse–Lawyer who has worked in various leadership roles in both the hospital and community sectors and formerly worked as a lawyer at a Toronto based firm where she focused on insurance, tort and health law and developed her expertise for risk management and quality improvement practices.